Some time ago I was digging in some opensource C++ graphics library and found

 - If there is no need to call

-deleteon base class, the base doesn’t even need virtual destructor, only protected one.
+deleteon base class, the base doesn’t even need virtual destructor, only a protected one.
 If the destructor is empty, it’s then possible to make the type

 constexpr, allowing for even more optimizations.